 You can grow Coral Bells in various environments.
 They do well in woodlands, rock gardens, and containers.
 Their foliage comes in many colors like green, purple, and silver.
 Some leaves have marbled patterns and dramatic veining.

 Coral Bells are not just pretty.
 They are also versatile and resilient.
 They are native to North America and can handle different soil types.
-They have evergreen to semi-evergreen foliage, providing year-round interest.
+They have evergreen to semi-evergreen foliage and will provide your garden with year-round interest.

 Sedum (Stonecrop)